Last Updated on

 All rooms are, in fact, having undergone a complete change of decor.
 Take a gander at the collection, and it will be tough to choose.

 Food is inventive, lovely to look at and yes, amazingly good.
 Most dishes are excellent, some, stellar.
-Price of entrees in the chic dining room top out at $32 for a Lobster Pasta dish, and most, like Pork Chops, Scallops, or Trout cost in the mid-$20’s.
+Price of entrees in the chic dining room top out at $36 for a NY Strip Steak.

 Breakfast is quite casual; house-made yogurt, jam, and granola mix-ins followed by ethereal scones piping hot from the oven served in the Tavern.
 The perfect combo before taking off on the road again.